 If you’re like most people, you’re working hard to make your money work as hard as you do, but you’d still like to enjoy the fruits of your labor.
 When it comes to pet care, you really can do both – but only if you know what corners to cut and how to get the most for your money.

 Problem is, many people don’t.

 While we’ve long recognized in human medicine that preventive care works better - it’s less expensive, and less painful – than dealing with preventable illness or injury, too few pet parents pursue wellness care for their cats and dogs.
 But educating yourself about wellness care and working with your veterinarian to provide your pet with it really will save in the long run.
+Embrace Pet Insurance offers a Wellness Rewards plan which is a great way to help you save.
 It’s the best place to start saving, in fact, even if it costs you on the front end.

 What is Wellness Care?

 First, let’s stress what it’s not: yearly shots.
 Vaccinations are no longer recommended annually for most dogs and cats, but that's not a good reason to skip your pet's yearly vet check (twice-yearly for older pets).
 These "well-pet" examinations can spot little problems before they become expensive ones.
 You also want to be sure not to neglect dental care.
 You can and should ask your veterinarian about short-term promotions (such as for Dental Health Month every February) and dental care discounts such as for multi-pet families or senior citizens.
 Lastly, while it used to be a highly contentious issue within the veterinary community, you can and should ask for your veterinarian to write a prescription for generic medication to be filled elsewhere – but do give your veterinarian the chance to match prices.